Is Allied a Good Place to Buy Car Insurance?

 Some of the unique discounts available through Allied include:

 Vanishing Deductible: Allied’s vanishing deductible lets you earn a smaller deductible through safe driving.
-With each year you go accident-free, your deductible will drop by $100, up to a maximum of $500 in savings.
+Each year you go accident-free, your deductible will drop by $100, up to a maximum of $500 in savings.

 Total Loss Deductible Waiver: Allied also offers a total loss deductible waiver, which lets you avoid paying your deductible if your vehicle is totaled (i.e. declared a total loss).